 Science Reveals the Truth Behind Turmeric With the modern cultural shift towards good health and nutrition, a few questions keep popping up: Should I take dietary supplements?
 Do they really work or do they just end up passing through the … Continue reading “Trending Superfoods: Just a Passing Fad?” →

 Most know by now that Thanksgiving is my favorite holiday.
 We had it early this year due to a trip ironically to Turkey.
 I am excited to be with our licensee and good friend Akin and share the Polestar Experience … Continue reading “A Thanksgiving Message from Dr. Brent” →

-Polestar Educator and Physical Therapist Lise Stolze offers further insight to Scoliosis and working with Scoliosis clients.
+Polestar Educator, Physical Therapist, and certified C2 Schroth therapist Lise Stolze offers further insight to Scoliosis and working with Scoliosis clients.